Is the Vanagon Worth the Trouble?

 The Vanagon is a vessel for making memories.

-It’s a vehicle that gives back as much as you’re willing to put into it.
-It will never be a modern car.
-Why would anyone overland in a modern car?
-It will never be as quiet or fast as a new BMW on the Autobahn.
-It will never be as sexy as a Ferrari in red.
+After weighing in both the pros and cons I believe it’s a vehicle that gives back as much as you’re willing to put into it.
+It will never be a modern car and you can’t retrofit airbags.
+It is what it is.
+It will never be as fast as a new BMW on the Autobahn.
+It will never be as sexy as a Ferrari.
 But in it’s own humble way it is a welcomed traveler from another era.
 A constant reminder to me that at one point in automotive history this is exactly what vehicles drove like… not very fast, not very comfortable and not as safe as cars are today.
-You actually take your life in your hands in a Vanagon with zero crash protection.
-But that’s living, taking risks… well calculated ones.
+That’s how to look at the Vanagon.

 Every time the urge arises to move onto something else… I block out the idea of parting ways with my Vanagon.
 Will I ever sell her?
 Maybe one day.
 But not because she wasn’t worth the trouble.
 Nope.